Alexis-benoist/CaTeX/readme.md

     $ catex -i first_doc.tex -i second_doc.tex -o output.tex

+If you want to directly compile it to PDF, simply:

+    $ catex -i first_doc.tex -i second_doc.tex -o output.pdf

 If no output file is selected then the output will be displayed in std_out.